-- 3. The objective of this recommendation is to provide to the CMP: - (a) The analysis by the JISC of experiences and lessons learned from JI for the possible design of future mitigation mechanisms and of links and interactions with other tools. - (b) The reflection of the JISC on synergies between JI and other mitigation mechanisms;
+- These reflections and analysis are a response to the mandate provided by the JISC to the secretariat, as described in paragraph 3.
+Its objective is to provide to the CMP: - (a) The reflection of the JISC on synergies between JI and other mitigation mechanisms; - (b) The analysis by the JISC of experiences and lessons learned from JI for the possible design of mitigation mechanisms and of links and interactions with other tools.